ameygokarn/Indeemo-Design-System-for-AI/TOKEN_DOCUMENTATION.md

 **Token Version:** Refer to tokens.json metadata
 **Primary Format:** Token Studio JSON (compatible with Figma)

-## Recent Token Changes

-- Fixes and schema alignment (commit: a92cb1c): repaired a JSON parse error in `brand.color.ramp.neutral.150` and converted modifier tokens from `type: "other"` to `type: "number"` (evaluated simple arithmetic expressions to canonical numeric values).
-- Color ramp normalization (commit: b70f526): normalized each `brand.color.ramp` to the 20 keys from `100` to `1000` (increment 50).
-Missing keys were filled by copying nearest existing shades; no color hue/lightness arithmetic was performed.
-- Label sizing made fixed across viewports (commit: 71e4c10): added `typography.label.large|medium|small` (18/16/14) and updated `styles.label.*` to reference these tokens so label grouping does not scale per viewport.
-- Repository synced (commit: 87add5a): pulled remote fixes and aligned local tokens with `origin/main`.

-Notes:
-- I intentionally limited changes to structural fixes and consistent keying.
-If you prefer a narrower revert (only the JSON parse fix), tell me and I will revert the other edits into a branch for review.
-- Please run Token Studio import/validator; if it still flags schema issues, paste the validator output and I'll iterate.

----

 ## Table of Contents

 1. [Token Structure Overview](#token-structure-overview)